 A Day of Prayer for Refugees and Migrants is set aside each year to fall as close as possible to World Refugee Day on 20 June.
 Caritas prepares resources for this day on behalf of the New Zealand Catholic Bishops Conference.

-In 2020, the Day of Prayer for Refugees and Migrants is Sunday 21 June, which is the twelfth Sunday in Ordinary Time.
+In 2021, the Day of Prayer for Refugees and Migrants falls on 20 June, the twelfth Sunday in Ordinary Time.

 Pope Francis has drawn our attention back to the Holy Family when discussing migrant and refugee issues.
 He likens the Holy Family’s experience of fleeing to Egypt to the journey that countless refugees and migrants must take.
 Much like the experience of the child Jesus from the persecution from King Herod, Pope Francis reminds us that “half of today’s refugees in the world are children, blameless victims of human injustice” (Address of His Holiness Pope Francis to Performers and Organisers of the Christmas Concert, 2018).

 Saint Joseph as the special patron of all those forced to leave their native lands because of war, hatred, persecution and poverty.

 In Pope Francis’ apostolic letter Patris Corde (2020) on the 150th anniversary of the proclamation of St Joseph as patron of the universal Church, Francis proclaimed it to be the Year of St Joseph and considered Joseph to be “the special patron of all those forced to leave their native lands because of war, hatred, persecution and poverty.”

 Francis describes St Joseph as a man on a journey as he was instructed by an angel in a dream to take Mary and Jesus and flee to Egypt (Matthew 2:13-23).
 Francis reaffirms Joseph’s courage in how God entrusted Joseph with the most precious treasures of our faith – Jesus Christ and Mary his Mother.